 Ecological Significance

-Parker (2013) assessed the ecological significance of Tārerekautuku/Yarrs Lagoon against the significance criteria developed for the Proposed Canterbury Regional Policy Statement (CRPS) (Wildland Consultants Limited, 2011).
+Parker (2013) assessed the ecological significance of Tārerekautuku/Yarrs Lagoon against the significance criteria developed for the Proposed Canterbury Regional Policy Statement (CRPS) (Wildland Consultants Limited, 2011.
 Using these criteria, they assigned the wetland an overall ecological significance ranking of High.
 However, these criteria differ from those in the now operative CRPS.

 An evaluation of the wetland against the criteria for determining significant indigenous vegetation and significant habitat of indigenous biodiversity, listed in Appendix 3 of the operative CRPS (ECan 2013) is provided in Appendix 4 of this report.
 The draft guidelines for the application of the CRPS criteria (Wildland Consultants, 2013) were used to assist interpretation of the criteria.
 Following Policy 9.3.1 (3) a site is considered to be significant under the CRPS criteria if it meets one or more of the criteria.